-Lesson Title: Vowel Sound Review Theme: Listening and Speaking Lesson Number: L4-L011 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Demonstrate understanding of the difference between long and short vowel sounds.
-Distinguish between long and short vowel sounds.
-Identify long and short vowel sounds in sentences.
-Preparation Write the word list on the board (see end of lesson).
+Lesson Title: Vowel Sound Review Theme: Listening a nd Speaking Lesson Number: L4-L011 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils Preparation l list on the board (see

 - 1. Invite volunteers to name the five vowels in English.
 (Answer: a, e, i, o, u) - 2.
 Read the following sentences aloud.
 Ask pupils to repeat them after you and identify the vowel sound that is repeated: - a.
 How is the brown cow? - b.
 The cat ran after the alligator. - c.
 I will try to light the fire. - 3.
 Tell pupils that in today's lesson you will revise vowel sounds.